 - 1. From the Project Organizer, open the target. - 2.
 Click the General tab. - 3.
 From the Output Type field make a selection. - 4.
 In the message that opens click Yes. - 5.
 (Optional) In the Comment field, you can enter an internal comment that describes the output you are generating from the target. - 6.
-Click 🖬 to save your work. - NOTE For help in deciding which output type(s) you should use, see "Determining the Output Type" on page 9.
+Click lato save your work.